CMU-Graphics/Scotty3D/assignments/A3/T3-bounding-volume-hierarchy.md

 We recommend checking out this [Scratchapixel article](https://www.scratchapixel.com/lessons/3d-basic-rendering/minimal-ray-tracer-rendering-simple-shapes/ray-box-intersection) for implementing bounding box intersections.

+We've provided test cases in `tests/test.a3.task3.bbox.hit.cpp` to construct a bounding box and ray, and see whether the ray intersects the bounding box by comparing the resulting trace informations.
+We've also provided test cases in `tests/test.a3.task3.bbox.triangle.cpp` to construct the bbox from a triangle and test whether it's valid.
+If you choose to make your bbox have non-zero volume as the hint suggests, you may need to choose a small enough epsilon that it does not get picked up by the `Test::differs` function.

 ## Step 1: BVH Construction

 Your job is to construct a `BVH` in `void BVH<Primitive>::build` in `src/pathtracer/bvh.cpp` using the [Surface Area Heuristic](http://15462.courses.cs.cmu.edu/fall2017/lecture/acceleratingqueries/slide_025) discussed in class.
 Tree construction will occur when the BVH object is constructed.
 Below is the pseudocode from class by which your BVH construction procedure should generally follow: